 No. of treatments

 It is important to get baby used to sight and smells of the dentist from an early age and is worth getting seen as soon as the baby teeth start to come out, which is normally around 6 months.
-Not only can the dentist check that the teeth are developing normally, but they also provide some oral hygiene advice .
+Not only can our specialists check that the teeth are developing normally, but they also provide baby dental health & hygiene advice .
 However, if there are any concerns before this, do not hesitate to see the dentist sooner.